A friend told me about a chemical that can be added to the radiator to make my engine run cooler.

 Over heating an engine, even one time, can cause a great deal of additional damage.
 Head gaskets fail and cylinder heads may warp and even crack.
 Once these problems begin, combustion hydrocarbons enter the cooling system and the vehicle quickly overheats.
 Each time the vehicle is over heated the situation gets worse.
-A hydrocarbon test can help diagnose this situation.
+A carbon dioxide test can help diagnose this situation.

 It is also possible you had more than one problem initially.
 For instance, cooling fans not working can cause an overheat and cause a weak hose to blow.
 Repairing the hose could have been treating a symptom of the original problem.
-Only a proper system test will say for certain, but continuing to drive the vehicle will greatly increase the odds of serious problems.
+Only a proper system test will say for certain, but continuing to drive the vehicle will greatly increase the odds of serious problems

 The radiator in my vehicle split.
 After being replaced one of the hoses ruptured, could there be a connection?

 Both are symptoms of over-pressurization of the system.
 This is often caused by a blown head gasket or a cracked cylinder head.
 Two simple test are available that may be able to diagnose these problems.
-The first is a hydrocarbon test, where the cooling system is checked for the presence of hydrocarbons.
+The first is a carbon dioxide test, where the cooling system is checked for the presence of carbon dioxide.
 Note that a positive result indicates a definite problem.
 A negative result does NOT mean that a problem does not exist, only that it is not being revealed.
 The second test is a pressure-rise test, where pressure in the system is measured, over time and at different engine RPM.